VIIthaG/Java-JDBC-Hotel-Reservation-System/README.md

-# Hotel Reservation System 🏨

-Welcome to the Hotel Reservation System, a Java-based application for managing hotel reservations efficiently.
-Whether you're running a small inn or a boutique hotel, this system simplifies the reservation process, enhances guest management, and keeps your business organized.

-## Features 🌟
+This is a Java-based application for managing hotel reservations.
+Features are as follows

 - **Reserve a Room:** Easily make new reservations by providing guest details, room numbers, and contact information.